-It is a privilege and honour for me to present the 10-year National Strategic Plan for Non-Communicable Diseases (NSP-NCD) 2016-2025.
-This Strategic Plan follows the earlier NSP-NCD 2010-2014 and is presented at the right moment when the world recognises the impending danger of NCDs and their impact on economy as well as productivity of the nation.
+It is an honour and a privilege for me to present the 10-year National Strategic Plan for Non-Communicable Diseases (NSP-NCD) 2016-2025.
+This Strategic Plan builds on the earlier NSP-NCD 2010-2014 and is presented at the opportune moment when the world is acknowledging the impending danger of NCDs and their impact on the economy as well as productivity of the nation.

 The NSP-NCD was developed based on current global themes and mandates from the World Health Organization (WHO).
 This latest edition of the NSP-NCD will continue to provide the over-arching framework for strengthening NCD prevention and control in Malaysia.
-This Strategic Plan is in-line with the Global Action Plan for the Prevention and Control of Non-Communicable Diseases 2013-2020.
+This Strategic Plan is in line with the Global Action Plan for the Prevention and Control of Non-Communicable Diseases 2013-2020.

 The NCD situation in Malaysia is like that of an epidemic and must be dealt with like any Public Health Emergency.
 The Ministry of Health (MOH) has taken the lead in the formulation of this Strategic Plan to combat NCDs where the risk factors are already known and well described.
-The emphasis on whole-of-government and whole-of-society approach to NCDs is important as health is not only MOH's responsibility but also everyone's responsibility.
+The emphasis on the whole-of-goverment and whole-of-society approach to NCDs is important as health is not only the MOH's responsibility but also everyone's responsibility.
 It relies on the support of all stakeholders and therefore I urge everyone to work together to implement the recommended interventions and make Malaysia a healthier place to live in.

-Malaysia aspires to be a developed nation by 2020 and a great nation by 2050.
-Its greatest asset is the people, we Malaysians.
+Malaysia aspires to be a developed nation by 2020 and a great nation by 2025.
+Its greatest asset is its people, we Malaysians.
 We have to be a Healthy Nation first in order to reach those targets.
-Hence, we have to act now to prevent our population suffering from disability and premature deaths due to NCDs, including for our children who will reach early adulthood soon.
+Hence, we have to act now to prevent our population suffering disability and premature deaths due to NCDs, including for our children, who will reach early adulthood soon.
 This is the healthy future that we want for all Malaysians.

-Datuk Seri Dr S. Subramaniam Minister of Health Malaysia
+Datuk Seri Dr S. Subramaniam

+Minister of Health

+Malaysia